-This memo set out to address numerous questions the City of St. Paul had regarding how to develop a Master Plan for the proposed Summit Avenue Resignal Trail.
+This memo set out to address numerous questions the City of St. Paul had regarding how to develop a Master Plan for the proposed Summit Avenue Regional Trail.
 The City will need to balance the needs of users to the trail and the needs of the historic properties along Summit Avenue.
 This memo outlined the different historic property laws that could govern projects within the districts, but it also clarified the character-defining features that exist within those districts.
 This memo also documents what other bike/trail facilities exist within historic districts in Minnesota and in cities nationwide that are similar in population as St. Paul.
 These examples showed a variety of designs including separated trails, lane sharing and on-road separated lanes with and without bollards for the separation.
-Lastly, this memo looked at the design guidelines laid out by the National Park Service and by the individual city's historic districts chosen as examples, to see if any offered guidance resording the streetscape and charges to the streetscape.
+Lastly, this memo looked at the design guidelines laid out by the National Park Service and by the individual city's historic districts chosen as examples, to see if any offered guidance regarding the streetscape and changes to the streetscape.
 Most of these guidelines reiterated keeping the character-defining features intact and that new elements should not overwhelm or destroy those characteristics.
-Both of St. Paul's local codes for the districts emphasize the pattern of the roadway, sidewalks and boulevards should be maintained. within the historic districts along Summit Avenue.
+Both of St. Paul's local codes for the districts along Summit Avenue.
 All the national example design guidelines included in the above discussion conveyed this same sentiment within their historic districts.

-It is recommended that additions to Summit Avenue should be as simple as possible and not charge the existing curb lines whether it is within the 100-foot-wide or 200-foot-wide section of the avenue.
+It is recommended that additions to Summit Avenue should be as simple as possible and not change the existing curb lines whether it is within the 100-foot-wide or 200-foot-wide section of the avenue.
 Minimal or no impact to the greenspace that is a character-defining feature to the historic districts is recommended to avoid any potential adverse impacts.
 Keeping the design simple will not only benefit the character-defining features but also be user friendly.
-If barriers are needed whether its bollands or another approach not demonstrated above, these should be used sparingly and scaled so that they are not overwhelming the street view.
+If barriers are needed whether its bollards or another approach not demonstrated above, these should be used sparingly and scaled so that they are not overwhelming the street view.
 Wayfinding signs for the trail should be combined with other signs in order to not create a lot of clutter in the greenspace of the corridor.
 The goal is to create a safe place for trail users while limiting the negative impacts on the character-defining features.